Skip to content

 Response timeline

-GEGMR's Export Department typically responds to written enquiries within 5–10 business days.
+GECOPHAM's commercial department typically responds to written enquiries within 5–10 business days.
 A follow-up communication (via shipping agent or facilitator) after 7 business days without response is normal practice.

 04The Export Permit Process: Step by Step